duarteocarmo/duarteocarmo.com/content/posts/87-retrospectiva-#1.md

 It’s a fruitful period for tech!
 In the AI-tool space there’s [Claude Code](https://www.claude.com/product/claude-code), [Codex](https://developers.openai.com/codex/cli/), [Cursor](https://cursor.com/blog/2-0), [Cline](https://cline.bot/), [Copilot](https://github.com/features/copilot/cli), and probably 54 others.
 We are the ones that get to benefit from every company fighting to get us to use their tools.

 When I’m asked about what I’m using, my answer has consistently been: “It changes every week”.
 Recently I’ve gone back to what I love: [Neovim](https://neovim.io/), [tmux](https://github.com/tmux/tmux/wiki), and a couple of CLI based agents.
-To pull everything together [Sidekick](https://github.com/folke/sidekick.nvim) has been a good way of bringing everything together.
+To pull everything together [Sidekick](https://github.com/folke/sidekick.nvim) has been great.

 ## Reading